-- 1. Pass without changes.
-The Comprehensive Exam passed "without changes" is considered the final version and should be sent to the Administrative Coordinator, Admissions and Programs (ACA), who will catalogue the paper.
-The PhD Program Director will submit the standing "CR" upon the receipt of the final bound copy. - 2.
-Pass with minor revisions or major revisions.
-If the Comprehensive Exam is passed with minor revisions, the student has 3 weeks from the date of the assessment results to make changes.
-If the paper is passed with major revisions, the student has 8 weeks from the date of the assessment results to make necessary changes.
-The PhD Program Director will notify the student in writing that the student has passed the comprehensive exam with conditions, and that they must complete the revisions within the respective revision timeframes.
+The student should work with their supervisor during the revision process and receive the supervisor's approval prior to submitting the final approved version as a PDF to the PhD Program Assistant and cc the PhD Program Director, who will submit the standing "CR" upon the receipt of the final PDF copy.

 In these two scenarios, the student must file an Extension to Complete Coursework form if they cannot complete the revisions and have an unconditionally approved Comprehensive Exam paper by the time the grades are due for SWK8000H.
 Students will receive a temporary non-grade report (SDF; Standing Deferred) for SWK8000H when the extension request is approved by the PhD Director.
 Following the submission of the revisions, the supervisor is required to send an email message to the ACA confirming all changes have been approved.
-The student will send the final bound copy to the ACA, who will catalogue the paper.
-The PhD Program Director will notify the student in writing that the student has successfully met the Comprehensive Exam requirement, and the PhD Program Director will submit the standing "CR" upon the receipt of the final bound copy.
+The student will send the final PDF copy to the PhD Program Office, who will catalogue the paper.
+The PhD Program Director will notify the student in writing that the student has successfully met the Comprehensive Exam requirement, and the PhD Program Director will submit the standing "CR" upon the receipt of the final PDF copy.

-Students who fail to submit the final, unconditionally approved version of the Comprehensive Exam to the ACA following the above assessment options will not receive a credit and will not be permitted to proceed to the Thesis.
+Students who fail to submit the final, unconditionally approved version of the Comprehensive Exam to the PhD Program Office following the above assessment options will not receive a credit and will not be permitted to proceed to the Thesis.

+Fail

-3. Fail.
-If the student fails the Comprehensive Exam (i.e., both assessors indicate failure on their evaluation form), the student will be provided with the assessors' reports and receive an SDF for SWK8000H.
-The student can retake SWK8000H one more time in the following academic session with the same assessors, provided that the following academic session is before the end of the third year.
+If the student does not pass the Comprehensive Exam (i.e., both assessors indicate a failing evaluation), the student will receive the assessors' reports and an NCR grade for SWK 8000H.